 The Lord Mayor of Plymouth, Councillor Michael Wright will be joined by Deputy Lieutenant of Devon, Vice Admiral Sir Richard Ibbotson KBE CB DSC DL, Deputy Lord Mayor and Deputy Lady Mayoress, Councillor Chaz Singh and Saranjit Kaur and new Chief Executive of Plymouth City Council, Tracey Lee at this year’s Remembrance Day Service on Plymouth Hoe.

-The Deputy Lord Mayor, Deputy Lord Mayor’s Consort, Council Leader and Council Chief Executive will also attend the service, which will remember all those who lost their lives in both World Wars and in all conflicts.
+The service will remember all those who lost their lives in both World Wars and in all conflicts.

 A two-minute silence will take place at the Royal Naval Memorial at 11am.

-The Deputy Lieutenant of Devon will lay a wreath, followed by the Lord Mayor (on behalf of the people of Plymouth), Flag Officer Sea Training and other representatives of the armed forces.
+The Deputy Lieutenant will lay a wreath on behalf of the county of Devon followed by the Lord Mayor who will lay a wreath on behalf of the people of Plymouth, followed by Rear Admiral Johnstone from Flag Officer Sea Training and other representatives of the armed forces.

-The Bishop of Exeter, Rt Rev Robert Atwell will conduct the service, which will last for around 20 minutes.
+The Lord Mayor’s Chaplain, Father Sam Philpott will conduct the service, which will last for around 20 minutes.

-Members of the public and local organisations will be invited to pay their respects and lay their personal wreaths at the end of the service, on the north side of the memorial, following the departure of the civic dignitaries.
+Members of the public and local organisations will be invited to pay their respects and lay their personal wreaths at the end of the service, following the departure of the civic dignitaries.

 Members of the public are reminded that parking around the Hoe is limited.
-Some spaces will be available on the Hoe Promenade for blue badge holders but this will be on a first come, first served basis.
+Some spaces will be available on the promenade for blue badge holders but this will be on a first come, first served basis.